Updated: Oct 31, 2022

 Pelosi's visit to Taiwan isn't something new, US officials and diplomats have been visiting Taiwan for a long time.
 In fact, during the initial days of the Russian invasion of Ukraine, Mike Pompeo, the former Secretary of State of the United States under the Trump administration, visited Taiwan.
 China didn't make a fuss then, but why now?
 The answer is Pelosi holds more power than Mike Pompeo and is a much high-ranking official than Pompeo.
 Pelosi's visit to Taiwan may signal a possible shift in the US's stance on the One China policy.
 Pelosi is third in line for the presidency according to the US constitution.
 Hence, China doesn't want such a high-ranking US official to land in Taiwan.

-The US on the other hand is maintaining a strategic ambiguity concerning its foreign policy towards Taiwan.
+The US is maintaining a strategic ambiguity concerning its foreign policy towards Taiwan.
 And, I think that's definitely what the US should be doing.
 A few months back, Biden said the US would go to 'war' with China if China invades Taiwan.
 But the white house was quick to retract the statement downplaying the President's statement, stating that there has been no change in the foreign policy and would recognize the One China policy.
 Noting how quick Biden was in responding to the question by the reporter on whether the US would get militarily involved, I think that Biden was prepared for the question or he had been instructed to answer YES.
 To instantly answer 'YES' and then to retract the statement by White House officials in a later press briefing was probably a show put up by the White House.
 This was probably done to maintain the ambiguity on the matter.
 Ambiguity but a more aggressive ambiguity....

 So, when China invades Taiwan, Strategic ambiguity would give the US some time to decide whether to get involved in the conflict or to stay out of it.
 But more than that the strategic ambiguity would give the US more time to prepare and gather resources if they have to retaliate against any Chinese invasion.
 On the contrary, if there is strategic clarity on the matter that the US would definitely defend Taiwan, then China would take out US military bases in the region first before actually invading Taiwan.
 And this first strike could become something like a Pearl Harbor incident and the US might suffer an initial setback in the war.
 Today the US doesn't have many military establishments in southeast Asia like in Europe.
 So if China takes out the few US military bases present in the region surprising them and overwhelming them as the Japanese did in world war II in Pearl Harbor, it would be impossible for the US to defeat China.
 But as a result of strategic ambiguity on the issue, China is very less likely to attack US bases in Japan, South Korea, the Philippines, and other countries.
 Instead, they would think the other way and try not to engage the US, Japan, and other US allies in its confrontation with Taiwan.